Your Pool is Only as Beautiful as its Surroundings

-- Grass in the Pool - If you don’t like grass in your pool, we suggest that you don’t plant grass along your pool.
+- Grass in the pool - If you don’t like grass in your pool, we suggest that you don’t plant grass alongside your pool.
 Sounds simple, but children will inevitably jump in the pool directly after running on the lawn, accidentally bringing grass with them.
-And, the closer the grass is to the pool, the more likely that even our most careful landscape maintenance crew will have a difficult time keeping every blade of grass out of your pool (especially if you also like your lawn very neat).
+And, the closer the grass is to the pool, the more likely it is that even our most careful landscape maintenance crew will have a difficult time keeping every blade of grass out of your pool (especially if you also like your lawn very neat).

-- Shedding Plants - Some fruit and flower-bearing trees and shrubs are absolute beauties, but they may make a big mess when their leaves, needles, fruits, flowers, nuts or catkins fall in and around your pool.
+- Shedding plants - Some fruit-bearing and flower-bearing trees and shrubs are absolute beauties, but they may make a big mess when their leaves, needles, fruits, flowers, nuts, or catkins fall in and around your pool.
 But, don’t worry, we know which plants to avoid (we don’t want to create extra work for the pool cleaner!)

-- Sometimes enough sun is enough - Remember to reserve space for a little shade - maybe a pergola or pool house would be in order?
+- Sometimes enough sun is enough - Remember to reserve space for a little shade - maybe a pergola or pool house?

 We’ll make sure your pool landscape plan addresses all of these items (and much, much more) so that the peace you envisioned becomes your reality.

-Our management teams offers clients more than 100 collective years of landscape design expertise, local plant knowledge and horticultural experience, plant procurement and selection proficiency, and landscape project management experience.
+Our management team offers clients more than 100 collective years of landscape design knowledge, local plant familiarity, horticultural expertise, plant selection and procurement proficiency, and landscape project management experience.
 From complete landscape renovations to landscape construction, from outdoor living space design to specialty feature installation, to ongoing maintenance for your property, we deliver outstanding and guaranteed results.

 Offering Professional Landscape & Poolscape Design for The Hamptons

-We serve the residents in the greater Westhampton area (Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays), the Town of Southampton, and neighboring communities.
+We serve the residents in the greater Westhampton area (Eastport, Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays), the Town of Southampton, the North Fork, and neighboring communities.
 We are here to deliver professional service, local expertise, and responsive customer support for your landscaping projects.